Make sure you have the things listed below before starting:

 - Visualize your results (“Visualize Results” component).

-As such, a sample process following the steps above should look like as per the image below:
+As such, a sample process following the steps above should look like this, as per the image below:

 For every building element that you would like to include in your LCA assessment separately, you should have a distinct geometry able to be mapped to a specific material.
 Within Rhino, the finished result will look like the following image: